-For a detailed look at the costs associated with an electric vehicle as compared to vehicles using traditional fuels like gasoline or diesel, check out this link: electric car calculator.
+For a detailed look at the costs associated with an electric vehicle as compared to vehicles using traditional fuels like gasoline or diesel, check out this link: Vehicle Cost Calculator

 Currently, several utilities in Michigan are offering incentives and/or special pricing programs for customers who purchase electric vehicles.
-Contact your utility to find out additional information.Consumers Energy and Detroit Edison have special pricing information on their websites.
+Contact your utility to find out additional information.Consumers Energy and DET Energy have special pricing information on their websites.

 As major car manufactures such as General Motors, Ford, Chrysler, Nissan, Tesla, and others launch their new designs in the electric vehicle market, electric utilities are preparing for increased demands on the electric grid.
 With proper utility planning, the current electric system will be able to support the addition of electric vehicles.